 Admission to the MA Asian Studies (research).
-Students from other programmes are kindly referred to the course description of the regular MA course.
+Students of other MA programmes are kindly referred to the regular MA course.

 Confucianism is a key topic of discussion in contemporary International Relations theory and practice in East Asia today.
 Yet it also sat at the heart of the traditional East Asian political thought which regulated interstate relations before modernity.
 Confucianism’s current bridging of the traditional and modern in East Asia, and of nationalist versus universalist outlooks on human existence, makes it a particularly intriguing object of academic study.
 Confucianism is both traditional and modern, a form of political thought, religion, philosophy, ethics and scientific practice which bound East Asia together in pre-modern history, and divided it in the modern.
 This course compares different political, sociological, anthropological, historical, philosophical and religious studies approaches to the position of Confucianism in East Asia to better understand its political, social, religious and intellectual relevance both in the past and today.